HL7/fhircast-docs/input/pagecontent/4-2-syncconsiderations.md

 #### Hubs

-A Hub that sends a `syncerror` event (e.g. after it is not able to deliver an event) MAY resend this event regularly until the sync has been reestablished or a newer event has been received.
+A Hub that sends a `syncerror` event (e.g. after it is not able to deliver an event) may resend this event regularly until the sync has been reestablished or a newer event has been received.

 ### Open topics